 Based in Houston and proudly serving clients in in Houston, Pasadena, Sugar Land, Conroe, Baytown, Katy, Clear Lake, Pearland, League City, Richmond, Spring, Humble, Kingwood, Stafford, Cypress, Fulshear, Missouri City, and The Woodlands.
 We also take immigration cases nationwide.

 The United States is at its strongest when it welcomes a diverse set of immigrants.
-This is the guiding principle of Iyer Immigration Law, the premier immigration law firm in the Houston area.
+This is the guiding principle of Iyer PLLC, the premier immigration law firm in the Houston area.
 If you are seeking to become a U.S. citizen, contact us today to begin your journey to citizenship!

-As former immigrants themselves, the Iyer Immigration Law team understands your objectives and can help you with your immigration case today.
+As former immigrants themselves, the Iyer PLLC team understands your objectives and can help you with your immigration case today.
 Our experienced, accessible, and dependable lawyer will evaluate your case and guide you through the best options for you.
 After you become a client, we will guide you through the citizenship process, whether through birth or naturalization, so that you can meet your short- and long-term goals.

 Becoming a U.S. Citizen Through Birth or Naturalization

 Becoming a citizen of the United States is the ultimate goal of many immigrants across the country.
 Not only does citizenship grant you full rights to join the American community, but it also opens up opportunities for your family for generations to come.
 As a naturalized citizen himself, our attorney understands the dreams of immigrants who wish to better themselves and the U.S. through obtaining citizenship.
 He can help guide you through this process.

 Generally, there are only two ways to obtain U.S. citizenship: at birth or through naturalization.
 U.S. citizens have the opportunity to join the American community and enjoy all of the privileges and responsibilities of U.S. citizenship.